Dacres Hotel: Stine House

 Frederick Stine was born in Uniontown, Pennsylvania on November 24, 1825, one of 14 children.
 In the 1830s the family moved to a farm in Ohio where Frederick picked up the blacksmith trade from his father.
 In May 1852 Frederick, his brothers and twenty-three other men set off from St. Joseph, Missouri bound for Sacramento, California, reaching their destination in a mere two months and one day.
 After spending time in Marysville and Yreka plying his trade, Frederick departed for eastern Washington on a trip that would prove much more difficult than his first.

-Stine arrived in Walla Walla in May 1862 from California with only the clothes on his back and 75 cents to his name.
-He scraped together enough loaned money to purchase a corner lot on Fourth and Main streets and build a shanty to house his blacksmith shop.
-With the small frontier town swarming with miners and emigrants with their wagons, his shop proved very lucrative and with additional business from the cavalry stationed at Fort Walla Walla he was able to pay his creditors back within a few months.
+Stine arrived in the bustling village of Walla Walla in May 1862 with, by his own account, only the clothes on his back and 75 cents to his name.
+He scraped together enough loaned money to purchase a corner lot on Fourth and Main streets and build upon it a shanty to house his blacksmith shop.
+With the small frontier town swarming with miners and emigrants with their horses and wagons, his shop proved very lucrative and with additional business from the cavalry stationed at Fort Walla Walla he was able to pay his creditors back within a few months.
 In 1863 he helped form the first fire department in town and in 1865 was elected to city council, to which he was re-elected several times.
 By 1872 Stine had amassed a small fortune.
 He moved his small shop off his lot and began constructing a 3-story brick building.
 First conceived as an office building, the plans soon changed into a hotel.
-The hotel was built of bricks fired in Weston, Oregon, lime mortar shipped from San Francisco and most expensively, the windows were made in France and shipped around Cape Horn.
+The hotel was built of bricks fired in Weston, Oregon, lime mortar shipped from San Francisco and most expensively, windows made in France that had to be shipped around Cape Horn and portaged up the Columbia River to Wallula.
 Opened in August 1873, the Stine House was the first 3-story brick building in Walla Walla and with 50 rooms it was the largest hotel in Washington Territory.
-It was designed in a simple Italianate style, with corbel window arches (which are still extant on the building's east facade), a ground floor arcade and a wooden cornice; a wooden balcony wrapped around the front of the building above the first floor.
-Although Stine built it and named it after himself, he never operated the hotel, opting to continue his blacksmith business at 4th and Rose Streets until retiring in 1880.
+It was designed in a simple Italianate style, with corbel window arches (which are still extant on the building's east facade), a ground floor arcade and a simple brick cornice; a wooden balcony wrapped around the front of the building above the first floor.
+Although Stine built it and named it after himself, he never ran the hotel, instead leasing it to various operators.
+He would continue his blacksmith business at 4th and Rose Streets until retiring in 1880.
 He died in June 1909.